xzhang03/NidaqGUI/PCBs/I2C repeater/readme.md

 If you bridge V0, the output logic is the same voltage as the nanosec voltage level (3.3V 250mA from teensy or 5V, depending on what you choose on the nanosec PCB).
 There is however no voltage supplied on the output side.
 Do not use both I0 and I1 if nanosec i2c voltage is specified at 5V.

 ### V1 mode
 If you bridge V1, the system power will be from one of the downstream devices.
-Please be sure that the input SCL and SDA logic voltages are both 3.3V before connecting to nanosec.
+Please be sure that the input SCL and SDA logic voltages are both 3.3V before connecting to nanosec (i.e., do not populate R1, R2, C1, C2 unless you are sure the voltage here is precisely 3.3V).

 ### V0 + V1 mode (most common)
-If you bridge both V0 and V1, you are using nanosec voltage (3.3V or 5V, 5V is recommended) to power the chip as well as any downstream devices.
-Be careful to not draw too much current from the nanosec power supply if you use 3.3V nanaosec i2c voltage.
+If you bridge both V0 and V1, you are using nanosec voltage (3.3V or 5V) to power the chip as well as any downstream devices.
+If you choose 3.3V on Nanosec, be careful to not draw too much current from the teensy power regulator.
+If you choose 5V, do not use both I0 and I1.

 ### VDC mode
 If you bridge VDC, the system power will be coming from the DC jack.
 No power is however delivered to downstream devices.